Illegal Immigrant Arrested For Killing Popular Teacher’s Aide In Her Boston Home

 Jose Melendez was arraigned on murder charges earlier this week.
 In 2014, the illegal immigrant broke the terms of his probation relating to a conviction in a breaking and entering case.
 In addition to the murder charges, Melendez was also arrested in relation to two drug cases and one count of giving a false name to law enforcement officers.
 He will also reportedly be facing criminal charges in both Florida and New York.

-According to a Daily Mail report, a detainer was levied against the illegal immigration by ICE on March 20 – the very day he was arraigned in the Sandra Hehir murder case.
+According to a Daily Mail report, a detainer was levied against the illegal immigrant by ICE on March 20, the very day he was arraigned in the Sandra Hehir murder case.

 Hehir’s body was found during a wellness check launched after her co-workers grew concerned when she did not show up to work and did not contact the school about her absence.
 She had worked at the local high school for a decade.

-“All her life she was a very kind person,” School Superintendent Maureen Binienda said about Sandra Hehir during an interview with the Worcester Telegram & Gazette.
+“All her life she was a very kind person,” school superintendent Maureen Binienda said about Sandra Hehir during an interview with the Worcester Telegram & Gazette.
 “I really hope that people join together and try to find who did this,” she said before Melendez was identified as the suspected killer and arrested.

 Hehir’s father died when she was only a girl.
 When her mother became terminally ill with cancer, she ultimately quit the job she had at the time and stayed home to care for her.